tbee/TECL/README.md

 # Shorcut string; no quotes are needed if the value is just one word.
 protocol : http

-# Conditions allow for overriding, best match wins (most conditions)
-# If multiple condition sets equally match, the first one will win.
-title[env=production] : "One config file to rule them all" title[env=production & os=osx] : "Even on Mac"

 # Lists
 hosts : [alpha, beta]